bootdotdev/blog/content/computer-science/future-of-computer-science.md

 ## Computer science has a long and fruitful future ahead.

 As a degree, as a career choice, and as a field, computer science is a wonderful option.
-Let’s briefly discuss those challenges I mentioned before:
+Let’s briefly discuss the challenges I mentioned before:

 1. Hiring freezes/layoffs.
 It’s true that the tech world is at its chilliest point, but as I mentioned, there’s still a deficit of computer scientists out there in the world.
 Even if you don’t get hired at a big-name company, you’re almost certain to find work.
 Plus, recessions are [historically good times](https://republic.com/blog/investor-education/why-startup-investments-might-be-the-best-option-during-a-recession) to found startups.
 You may not get a job at Google, but you may get a job at the *next* Google.
 2. AI is approaching.
 AI pretends to threaten every field, but it’s not a real threat: it’s a tool.
 In marketing, writing, sales, science, pharma, and yes, computer science, AI will help make your job easier.
 It will not take your job.